 What is the Chicago Riverwalk?

-An open, pedestrian waterfront lined with restaurants and attractions, the Chicago Riverwalk extends from Lake Shore Drive to Lake Street.
+An open, pedestrian waterfront lined with restaurants and attractions, the Chicago Riverwalk extends from Lake Shore Drive to Lake Street in the Loop.
 Often referred to as Chicago’s second waterfront after Lake Michigan, the Riverwalk offers restaurants, boat rentals, among other activities.
 Learn more about the Chicago Riverwalk and Chicago Riverwalk parking and be sure to check out all the events at the Skydeck at Willis Tower and read fun facts about The Ledge

 Why Visit the Chicago Riverwalk?